FACULTY

 Professor

-Research Focus: Accepting Students Cellular Physiology Neuroengineering Optogenetics Other Systems Sensory Systems
+Research Focus: Accepting Students Cellular Physiology Ion Channels & Biophysics Neuroengineering Optogenetics Other Developmental Disorders Other Systems Sensory Systems Synaptic Signaling and Plasticity

-Our laboratory studies the mammalian sound localization pathway, a circuit in the auditory brainstem which is involved in telling us “where” in space a sound is coming from.
-This circuit is important for an animal or human to localize sound, but it is also important to help us spatially separate multiple simultaneous and competing sounds from each other, and thus help us function in typical “cocktail party” situations.
+Our laboratory studies the mammalian sound localization pathway in both rodent animal models and human subjects.
+This circuit is involved in telling us “where” in space a sound is coming from, but it is also important to help us spatially separate multiple simultaneous and competing sounds from each other, and thus help us function in typical “cocktail party” situations.
 We would like to understand how this circuit operates in the healthy auditory system, and how it changes in medical conditions such as central hearing loss or autism spectrum disorder (ASD).

 T. Rajendra Kumar PhD